 When to Go

 The trip timing alone can be a very important determinant of happiness in your experience.

 It is more important to remember when NOT to go.

 We chose to go there in February (on Wednesday) when the winter is receding and New Year break is over so most people are not keen to travel right away.
 In the past, I have visited Disneyland, California in August-September, and distinctly remember being boiled.
-Fortunately, no kids that time.
+Fortunately, no kids at that time.

-I think the best way to find out how to get there is to tell your kid and he/she will be back next day with all the low-down 🙂 That was the level of involvement and enthusiasm in our kids in our household!
+I think the best way to find out how to get there is to tell your kid and he/she will be back the next day with all the low-down 🙂 That was the level of involvement and enthusiasm in our kids in our household!

 Los Angeles (LAX) has multiple incoming flights from around the world and there are a gazillion cabs, Uber/Lyfts and buses to get you to Anaheim.
 The closest airport is John Wayne Orange County airport, but the flight options may be fewer especially the international ones.

 I would recommend that one stays put in Disneyland for 2-3 days instead of trying to combine it with sightseeing in LA.
-Kids will be tired and it just won’t work well if you want to maximise the park.
-Therefore, a car rental won’t be necessary.
+Kids will be tired and it just won’t work well if you want to maximize the park.
+Therefore, car rental won’t be necessary.
 On our last day at the park, we decided to hire a car from Alamo at Downtown Disney District to venture out in LA.

 Where to stay